ANIMALS KILLED FOR MEAT

 Selective breeding to produce larger birds with more breast meat has meant that today’s breeds of turkey are now very ‘top-heavy’.
 This leads to painful leg and heart problems and prevents them from mating naturally.
 As a result, most breeding is carried out using artificial insemination.
 All of this cruelty, despite turkeys being sensitive and intelligent animals who form strong family bonds and even enjoy the company of human companions.

-In Korea and China, dogs are considered farmed animals just like cows, pigs, chickens and other farmed animals are here in Britain.
+In some countries, dogs are considered farmed animals just like cows, pigs, chickens and other farmed animals are here in Britain.
 Many are taken from the streets, while others are farmed in deplorable conditions.

 Often, dogs are crammed into tiny wire cages so small they can’t move.
 Others are kept in barren pens full of dogs with varying temperaments.
-In conditions such as these, dogs are afforded zero legal protections and suffer from extreme cruelty and abuse at the hands of workers.
+In conditions such as these, dogs are afforded zero legal protections and suffer from extreme cruelty.

 THE GLOBAL NUMBERS